Dealer and Wholesaler (Motor Vehicle & Powersports) - Auto Industry Division

 - Sales Tax License

 Please be advised that the Colorado Motor Vehicle Dealer Board (Board) is the State licensing authority for Dealer/Wholesaler licenses.
 The Board has statutory authority to issue or deny license applicants.

 - Pre-Licensing Education Program Certificate is for any used motor vehicle dealer application or wholesale motor vehicle auction dealer application, or wholesaler application unless the applicant has held a motor vehicle dealer, used motor vehicle dealer, wholesaler motor vehicle auction dealer, wholesaler, powersports dealer or used powersports dealer license within the last 3 years.

 - Mastery Exam — Per C.R.S.
 12-6-113 - … If the applicant is a corporation, the managing officer shall take such examination, and, if the applicant is a partnership, all the general partners shall take such examination.
 No license shall be issued except upon successful passing of the examination.
-More information can be found here.
+For more information go to the Mastery Exam page.